WordPress-plugins-serek/made-mistakes-jekyll/src/_posts/projects/2019-01-28-wireless-charging-kindle-paperwhite.md

 It takes a few tries the first time to place the Kindle correctly on the wireless charging pad since it is not completely center.
 A tip - use the micro-usb connector as a point to center it.

 {% figure caption:"A micro-usb wireless receiver attached to the Kindle Paperwhite.
-As it is not completely center it takes a few tries the first time changing it." %}
+As it is not completely center it takes a few tries the first time charging it." %}
 ![](/assets/images/wireless-charging-kindle-paperwhite-receiver-attached.jpg)
 {% endfigure %}